Osaroigb/hubstaff-daily-reports/README.md

 ## License

-This project is licensed under the [UNLicense](LICENSE).
+This project is licensed under the [Unlicense](LICENSE).
 You’re free to use, modify, and distribute it as you see fit.

 ---